The Norwegian firm regularly acts for Ukraine’s Naftogaz in high-stakes cases

 International arbitration has therefore been part of the fabric of the firm from the very beginning, with shipping disputes still a mainstay of the practice in the Bergen office.

-In 2010, the London office recruited three experienced English disputes lawyers from City firms: Robert Jardine-Brown, Chris Grieveson and Clare Calnan (who has since left).
-Two further partners joined in London in 2016, Mike Stewart from K&L Gates and Nick Shepherd from Ince & Co, both also bringing arbitration experience.
+In 2010, the London office recruited two experienced English disputes lawyers from City firms: Robert Jardine-Brown and Chris Grieveson.
+Two further partners with arbitration experience joined in London in 2016: Mike Stewart from K&L Gates (now with Gowling WLG) and Nick Shepherd from Ince & Co.
 The firm reckons it is the only Norwegian firm with a significant English law capability.

 Recently the practice has expanded into the upstream gas market, handling disputes between producers in Norway and abroad.
 It has gained added recognition thanks to its work for Ukraine’s national gas company Naftogaz in a monumental set of cases against Gazprom, which media reports have valued at more than US$125 billion (see below).